Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 Buying vs. Renting

-Because neighborhood choice drives much of the cost difference, you’ll weigh flexibility against long-term value when deciding whether to rent or buy in Portland.
+Neighborhood choice drives much of the cost difference, so weigh flexibility against long-term value when deciding whether to rent or buy.

-Buying shows a different profile — the median home price is around $550,000, well above national average, reflecting competitive housing costs.
+Buying shows a different profile.
+The median home price is around $550,000, well above the national average, reflecting competitive local housing costs.

 Utilities, Internet, and Home Maintenance Costs